 Hi!
 I’m Ryan.
-I’m a professional programmer who works in the gaming industry, primarily on engine-level code and tools.
-On the side, I do the same kind of programming—games, engines, tools—as well as research and development into new forms of code editors, compilers, design systems, and—someday—operating systems.
+I’m a professional programmer who works in the gaming industry, mainly on engines and tools.
+On the side, I do the same kind of programming—games, engines, tools—as well as research and development into new forms of code editors, compilers, development environments, design systems, and operating systems.

-I love the human adventure: the unending strive towards artistic, philosophical, spiritual, mathematical, and scientific horizons.
-I think this adventure is only possible through individual liberty and natural rights.
-This is precisely why I care deeply about computing—it has been one of the greatest engines of liberty in history, and thus also all manifestations of that liberty: new forms of art, new modes of human existence through human-computer-interaction, and scientific and mathematical exploration.
+I love the human adventure—the endeavor for meaningful and worthwhile lives, and the unending drive towards artistic, philosophical, spiritual, mathematical, and scientific horizons.
+I think this adventure is only possible through the empowerment of the individual.
+This is why I care about computing—it has been one of the greatest engines of individual liberty in history, and thus all manifestations of that liberty: widespread communicative abilities, ubiquitous critique and contempt for illegitimate authority, new forms of art, new modes of human existence through human-computer-interaction, and scientific and mathematical exploration.

-Here, I write posts about a number of topics related to computing, ranging from specific technical details that I have worked on in my experience as a systems-level programmer, to the political and philosophical issues that underlie computing.
+I write posts about a number of topics related to computing, ranging from specific technical details from my own experience as a systems-level programmer; to personal patterns and mental models relating to computing; to the cultural, political, and philosophical topics which underlie computing.

 I hope you enjoy my writing—if you do, please consider subscribing.